duncan-r/SHIP/docs/source/overview.rst

 PartHolder class and a collection of 'logic' in a LogicHolder class.
 Almost all of the content in a TuflowModel is held in these iterators.

-The core component of all section of a tuflow model is the TuflowPart - the objects held in the PartHolder collection.
+The core data structure of a tuflow model is the TuflowPart - the objects held in the PartHolder collection.
 TuflowPart is abstract, but it is inherited by all other components of a Tuflow model: including logic.
 Similar to the way that all units are subclasses of AUnit in the fmp package.
 Generally they are further subclasses from three different interfaces:

    - **ATuflowVariable** - all of the variables in a tuflow model, commands like 'Set IWL == 12' for example.